JKTKops/grape1-programs/secd/BYTECODE.md

 bytecodes and possibly static data that does not require relocations.
 Following are descriptions of each of the bytecodes.

-Take care that static data placed in the text segment is 4-byte aligned.
+Take care that static data placed in the text segment must be 4-byte aligned.

 ## Meta Bytecodes